- Home

 Some of the best sources of plant protein are household items you may have in the pantry.
 High-protein plant foods are great for anyone with dietary requirements, but they are also great for anyone wanting to get their daily protein intake in.

-- Soy - Tofu, tempeh, and TVP are complete proteins.
-Quality, organic soy protein can support energy and muscles.
+- Soy - Tofu, tempeh, and TVP are complete proteins that can support a balanced diet.

 - Nuts & Seeds - Chia seeds, flax seeds, and hemp seeds are all high in protein as well as being high in healthy fats, fiber, vitamins, and minerals.